How CRM and Business Intelligence Are Transforming Customer Service in the MCA Industry?

 What is Business Intelligence?

 Before we get down to the interconnection between CRM and BI, let’s clarify what the latter term means.
 Business intelligence (BI) is a set of tools and features used for market research and analysis.
-BI helps businesses better understand the market and customers through data.
+BI helps businesses better understand the market and clients through data.
 It consists of tools and technologies that help collect, analyze, and visualize data for decision-making.
 Quality BI should include three main perspectives, namely, reports, dashboards, and forecasting.
 The main functions of BI include:

-- Report creation and data visualization.
+2. Report creation and data visualization.
 Reporting is an indispensable part of running the business.
 Employees frequently report to managers to keep track of the workflow and monitor productivity.
 Data visualization helps make information more perceivable in this case.
 BI tools help make updated, relevant reports and provide information clearly and vividly.

-- Forecasting and analytics.
+3. Forecasting and analytics.
 Based on the obtained analytics and metrics, it’s possible to make more probable forecasts and predict future market movements.
 This feature means that businesses are ready to meet any market fluctuations and can easily adjust to them with minimum risks.

-- Supporting decision-making based on data.
+4. Supporting decision-making based on data.
 Making business decisions is easy if you rely on figures and facts.
 Thus, the implementation of BI tools helps make informative and grounded decisions, which affects business success and profitability.

 Thus, BI is mainly targeted at market analysis to feel more comfortable and be ready to react to any changes promptly.